Taiwan has a number of different tea competitions, that take place throughout the year,

 In tasting tea, every aspect of how the tea affects you is important, not only the aroma and flavour but also the texture of the tea, and how it affects you after drinking.

 In order to effectively taste tea, it is important to brew it carefully.
 Although I enjoy drinking tea without brewing parameters, there are advantages to using them, including getting the best out of the tea, and being able to compare different teas.
 Brewing tea at different “strengths” can help to emphasise different aspects, and bring out good and bad points.
 As you become more experienced, you will become more sensitive to what makes good tea.
+This method is based heavily on Mei Leaf’s 10 step tea tasting.

 This tells you about the processing, whether the leaves were machine picked or hand-picked.
 If they are in fragments, it can indicate that they were machine-picked.
 It also shows how heavily oxidised the tea is: the darker, the more heavily oxidised.
 A darker tea can also be a fermented tea or a roasted tea.